Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/12_tas_healthcheck.md

         OK
         TIP: An app restart is required for the change to take effect.
     ```

+    - Now to ensure our changes take place we must restart our application.

+    ```execute-2
+    cf restart test-app
+    ```

 - Finally let's configure the health check to monitor our app's processes.
     ```execute-2